imgntn/darkroom/README.md

 dan dugan

-WASD controls, press the space bar to do the action that the level says you should... definitely a work in progress!
+Use **WASD** or the **arrow keys** to move around.
+Press the space bar to perform the action the level requires... definitely a work in progress!

 ## Local Development